Death Adder (character): Theodore Scott

-During the Secret Invasion storyline, the new Death Adder joined the Serpent Society.
-The Society held a number of civilians hostage in a compound in the American Midwest claiming they were protecting themselves from the Skrulls.
-However, they were easily defeated by Nova and his new Nova Corps.
+During the Secret Invasion storyline, Death Adder joins the Serpent Society.
+The Serpent Society held a number of civilians hostage in a compound in the American Midwest, claiming they were protecting themselves from the Skrulls.
+However, they are easily defeated by Nova and the Nova Corps.

-As part of the All-New, All-Different Marvel event, Death Adder appears as a member of Viper's Serpent Society under its new name of Serpent Solutions.
+In All-New, All-Different Marvel, Death Adder appears as a member of the Serpent Society under its new name of Serpent Solutions.
+In Secret Empire, Helmut Zemo recruits Death Adder, among others, into his Army of Evil.